Code-Institute-Submissions/Pic-Phonics/README.md

 - The game opens immediately when either the 'Let's Play' button or the 'Play' link on the navigation bar is clicked.
 The game section has the same background image as the homepage but with a blue container for the questions and answers.
 - The game container includes a scorebox where the users score is tracked, a brief sentence stating which letter this question refers to, an image of the letter in both upper and lower cases and adjacent to this is a yellow button 'Click for Letter Sound' is placed.
 This button, once clicked, allows the user to hear the sound of the letter using an audio clip.
 This functions as an auditory element to aid with linking the written letter with the spoken language.
 - The choices section comprises of a brief statement alerting users to what they must do to select an answer.
 Then the user is presented with 4 images, these are the choices that they will selct an answer from.
+The images are responsive and display as a 2 column display on larger screens and one column display on smaller devices such as phones.
 These images have been programmed to be clickable.
 Once a user has selcted an option, they will receive an alert which will be either a 'correct' alert or an 'incorrect' alert.
 Both alerts feature encouraging messages, so that the user not matter what choice they make will not be discouraged to continue.
 This is a learning process so it is essential to make the user feel at ease and supported through the process.
 - After the answer has been selected, the corresponding words for each image will be revealed to the user for a few seconds to give them a chance to see the words associated with each picture in writing.
 I chose to hide the text until an answer was selected, as